pganssle-talks/pycon-us-2019-language-summit-tz/0000/03/04/iana-zones.md

 **Pros:**

 - Use normal operating system update mechanisms
-- Update cadence is independent of CPython's updates
 - Uses the same data as other applications

 **Cons:**

 - Not guaranteed to exist (not officially supported on Windows *yet*)
-- Less control for programmers

 <br/>
 <br/>